RubyLichtenstein/Domain-Layer-Modeling/README.md

 #### RxError

-How I want to improve Rx error system
+What are the improvement RxError bring to Rx error system

 1. Separation between expected and unexpected errors
 2. Pattern matching for error state with kotlin sealed classes.
-3. I want the stream to stop only on unexpected and fatal errors, not in expected error
+3. Keep the stream alive in expected (and not fatal) errors, stop  the stream only on unexpected and fatal errors.

-The solution is Either stream Observable<Either<Error, Data>> and Error is sealed class
+RxError implementation is with (Kategory) Either stream Observable<Either<Error, Data>> while Error is sealed class
-The regular on error is for unexpected errors only
+The regular Rx onError is for unexpected errors only

-Some handy

-##Example
+##Examples

 ###Creating use case
 ```kotlin